DoD-Platform-One/bigbang/docs/guides/using-bigbang/helm-oci.md

 The values needed for deploying a package from a HelmRepository are found in two spots in bigbang's `values.yaml`.

-There is a `HelmRepositories` property which holds an array of defined helm repos
+There is a `HelmRepositories` property which holds an array of defined helm repos.

 ```yaml
 helmRepositories: